IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

         title: "Tutorials",
         body: `When you're familiar with the TomTom IndiGO architecture and the way it names and uses plugins and components, you can start following one of the tutorials.
-A tutorial will lead you step by step through the process of adding functionality to your product.`,
+A tutorial will lead you step-by-step through the process of adding functionality to your product.`,
         button: {
           label: "Tutorials",
           href: "/tomtom-indigo/documentation/tutorials-and-examples/overview"